James Florio: Governorship

-While in Congress, Florio made three attempts to be elected Governor of New Jersey, in 1977, 1981, and 1989.
-While Florio's first attempt was unsuccessful (partly due to the fact that he was running against an incumbent in Brendan Byrne), he did manage to win the Democratic nomination in 1981.
-He lost in a controversial election to Tom Kean, Sr.; the election involvement of the Republican National Committee received significant subsequent attention; the RNC allegedly appointed a Ballot Security Task Force, made up of off-duty police officers.

-Florio's loss in the 1981 general election was the closest in New Jersey history, and was not decided with certainty until several weeks after Election Day.
-He declined to run against Kean in 1985, and in the 1989 New Jersey gubernatorial election he finally won both the nomination and the election.
-During his campaign, Florio said "You can write this statement down: 'Florio feels there is no need for new taxes.'"
-Florio won the election over Republican Jim Courter with 61% of the vote, becoming the first American of Italian descent to hold the position as Governor of New Jersey.
+In the 1989 New Jersey gubernatorial election, Florio won both the nomination and the general election.
+During his campaign, Florio said: "You can write this statement down: 'Florio feels there is no need for new taxes'".
+Florio defeated Republican Jim Courter with 61% of the vote, becoming the first American of Italian descent to become Governor of New Jersey.

-The Florio administration started during the late 1980s recession and thus faced a budget deficit, and Florio had his own desires to increase education aid to New Jersey's low-wealth school districts.
+Florio took office during the late 1980s recession and thus faced a budget deficit.
+Also, Florio wished to increase education aid to New Jersey's low-wealth school districts.
 Faced with a projected 1991 deficit of $3 billion, Florio asked for a $2.8 billion tax increase, most in the way of a sales tax increase and an increase in the state excise taxes on various goods.
-It was the largest increase of any state in U.S. history.
+Florio signed the tax package into law in June 1990.
+It was the largest state tax increase in the history of the United States.
 The money generated balanced the budget, increased property tax relief programs, and increased education spending in the Abbott districts.
-Governor Florio also eliminated 1,500 government jobs and cut perks for state officials.
+Florio also eliminated 1,500 government jobs and cut perks for state officials.

-Florio also redistributed hundreds of millions of dollars of school aid to urban (see the Abbott case) and rural districts away from suburban districts.
+Florio redistributed hundreds of millions of dollars of school aid away from suburban districts to urban districts (see the Abbott case) and rural districts.
 Under Florio's plan, known as the Quality Education Act, 151 suburban districts would lose almost all of their education funding and have to assume pension costs, Social Security payments, and retiree health costs; another 71 districts would have large reductions in aid and have to assume smaller portions of retiree benefits; and about 350 districts would see increases in aid.
-The aid cuts fell the most heavily in North Jersey, especially Bergen County, West Essex, East Morris, Union counties, and on the Jersey Shore.
+The aid cuts fell the most heavily in North Jersey.